chrultrabook/docs/docs/installing-windows.md

 ## Installing Windows

-{: .warning }
-**Do not use RW_LEGACY for dualbooting Windows**.
-Windows will never run on RWL.
-Dual-booting Windows with RWL is generally buggy and will cause you issues in the long run. **Full ROM (UEFI) is recommended for the best experience.**

 ### Installation:

 <br>

 {: .warning }
 Do not use Windows 8 or older.
-Only Windows 10 and 11 are supported.
+Only recent Windows 10 and 11 builds are supported.

 {: .note }
-If you want to create a Windows installer from ChromeOS, see the [installing Ventoy](https://chrultrabook.github.io/docs/docs/ventoy.html) page.
+If you want to create a Windows installer from ChromeOS, see the [Installing Ventoy](https://chrultrabook.github.io/docs/docs/ventoy.html) page.

 1. Install Windows from a USB:
     1. On another computer, create a Windows 10 or 11 installer with Rufus as "GPT for UEFI"